- Making an appointment

 No, many students who use our services do not have health insurance; however, health insurance coverage can help protect you against medical bills in the event of a serious illness.
 Most students with medical insurance are covered through their parent's medical coverage or a student policy.
-Student Health Services will submit charges to your insurance provider or help you submit charges on your own, depending on your provider, to minimize your out of pocket costs.
+Many students are eligible to stay on their family health insurance program.
+Consult your insurance provider to determine if this option is available to you.
+Due to new insurance laws, most young adults can stay on their parent's family plan until they turn 26.
+Student Health Services will submit charges to your insurance provider or help you submit charges on your own, depending on your provider, to minimize your out-of-pocket costs.

-Students also have the option of subscribing to the Student Assurance Health Insurance Policy endorsed by the North Dakota University System.
+Students also have the option of subscribing to the Student Blue Health Insurance Policy endorsed by the North Dakota University System.
 This insurance covers most basic health care charges, plus emergency care.
-For additional information about Student Assurance Health Insurance, pick up a brochure at Student Health Services, call 775-3131 (Grand Forks) or 1-800-732-4336 (toll-free), or check the Vaaler Insurance website.Make an appointment
+For additional information about Student Blue Health Insurance, pick up a brochure at Student Health Services.
+Please Note: the Student Blue plan offering will be discontinued as of 12/31/13.

 Will my health information remain confidential?

 Yes!
 All information in your record is confidential.
 Access to information contained in your file is limited to you (the patient) and Student Health Services personnel, unless you give written permission to release it, except by court order or when there is imminent risk of harm to self or others.
 All employees sign a confidentiality pledge.